indigo-dc/orchent/gitbook/user.md

     resources [./deployments/12345678-1234-1234-1234-123456789abc/resources]
     template [./deployments/12345678-1234-1234-1234-123456789abc/template]
 ```
+an example template would be the [ambertools template](https://raw.githubusercontent.com/indigo-dc/tosca-templates/master/amber/ambertools.yaml)

 #### Update A Given Deployment - depupdate
 Updating a deployment is like creating one with the difference that a uuid of an existing
 deployment needs to be passed: